Student safety in Canada

 It’s important to stay alert

-- Take some time to properly study the routes in Canada.
-Get familiar with the area and check the latest maps for directions
+- Take some time to study the routes in Canada properly.
+Get familiar with the area and check the latest maps for directions.

 - Canadian laws may differ from your home country.
-So, learn the laws beforehand to avoid break them unintentionally
+So, learn them beforehand to avoid breaking them unintentionally.

 - Avoid travelling alone especially during the night.
 Pre-book a taxi or have your friend drop you.